Amnah199/Risk-Analysis-Tool-thyssenkrupp/README.md

+Note: This tool was developed as part of a research project in collaboration with thyssenkrupp and was crafted by a team of six students from WWU.
-Note: The project cannot run because of the deletion of the data files for privacy reasons.
+The project cannot run because of the deletion of the data files for privacy reasons.

 # Introduction